 One of the key areas where conflict arises in a work environment is where there is no clear direction.
 No joint goals to achieve.
 Where an employee or a team has no idea what they must work towards.
 This not just to measure their own progress, and to have a purpose.
 But also – how do you achieve growth as a business or organisation if you don’t define what growth means to you?
-And I mean, in black on white.
+And I mean, in black and white.
 Not just a vision and a meek mission statement.
-If nobody knows what they are working towards, you invite lethargy, antagonistic behaviour, and team disruption; you’ll land up with people who over-achieve (and in turn are often disliked for it), and those that swap their office chair for a slouch-couch (which can also invoke feelings of anger by others).
+If nobody knows what they are working towards, you invite lethargy, antagonistic behaviour, and team disruption; you’ll land up with people who over-achieve (and get a burnout), and those that swap their office chair for a slouch-couch (no orientation, so no care).

-The trick is to not only have company goals, and to measure your success with the help of precise annual KPIs (key performance indicators), but to do the following:
+The trick is to not just have a laundry-list of company goals, but to do the following:

 - Have two or three key goals to achieve, no more;